krishvenkatin/TelecomChurn/README.md

 - `data/`: Contains the dataset used for analysis.
 - `notebooks/`: Includes Jupyter notebooks for data exploration, preprocessing, and model development.
-- `src/`: Contains Python scripts for model training, evaluation, and deployment.
 - `README.md`: Provides an overview of the project, its structure, and instructions for usage.
-- `requirements.txt`: Lists all dependencies required to run the project.

 ## Dataset